SAM 2++: Tracking Anything at Any Granularity: SAM 2++: Unified Tracking Model

 \subsection{Task-adaptive Memory}

 Tracking models fundamentally localize targets according to their past states, which requires efficient storage and retrieval ability using a memory-matching paradigm: the model first encodes the previous states into \textit{memory}, then \textit{matches} current features with memory to accurately represent the target when processing a new frame.
-Following this paradigm, our model converts mask outputs into memory with Memory Encoder, then applies cross-attention in Memory Attention to match the current frame feature with the feature stored in the memory bank as: where $\rho$ represents different granularities in various tasks.
+Following this paradigm, our model converts mask outputs into memory with Memory Encoder, then applies cross-attention in Memory Attention to match the current frame feature with the feature stored in the memory bank as

+where $\rho$ represents different granularities in various tasks.
 However, the mask outputs $M_{\rho}^{*}$ from the three tasks differ in their requirements: in mask tracking, the mask is a precise segmentation; in box tracking, the mask provides coarse localization to assist the box head; in point tracking, the mask is the Gaussian form of the target point.
 Based on the above analysis, if the model adopts a full parameter-shared memory module for encoding these diverse mask outputs, it fails to generate task-adaptive memory representations accurately, resulting in memory features failing to meet any requirements of the three tasks.

-Therefore, we propose a \textit{task-adaptive memory mechanism}, which relaxes the uniformity by decoupling only the memory components: each task has its own convolutional Memory Encoder, and each applies an independent LoRA~\citep{DBLP:conf/iclr/HuSWALWWC22/lora} in the transformer-based Memory Attention.
-This decoupled design effectively meets the diverse needs of different tasks and avoids the performance drop seen in a fully parameter-shared model, while keeping the overall structure consistent, enhancing the multi-task processing capability of the model.
-Since only a small number of parameters are decoupled, the increase in parameter count is minimal.
+Therefore, we propose a \textit{task-adaptive memory mechanism}, which relaxes the uniformity by decoupling only the memory components.
+Specifically, for the convolutional Memory Encoder, each task has its own copy; for the transformer-based Memory Attention, each task is equipped with an independent LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22/lora}.
+This decoupled design effectively meets the diverse needs of different tasks and avoids the performance drop seen in a fully parameter-shared model, while keeping the overall structure consistent and introducing only a minimal parameter increase.
 Notably, experiments show that this design enables multiple tasks to promote each other.
+Ultimately, we achieve unified multi-task processing with a largely shared memory representation.